prevention-icon

 Redback spiders

-Though they are notorious for their potent venous bites, redback spiders aren’t aggressive pests unless disturbed.
-They have a black body with a distinguishing red stripe on upper abdomen.
+Though they are notorious for their potent venomous bites, redback spiders aren’t aggressive pests unless disturbed.
+They have a black body with a distinguishing red stripe on the upper abdomen.
 Females grow up to 15mm long and males up to 5mm long.

 They spin messy webs and prefer hiding in quieter places around your home, such as garages, mailboxes, sheds, under ledges and outdoor furniture.
 In your garden, they may be seen in branch hollows or tucked away in small crevices between rocks.